BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Swift Reload** `ACTIVE`

-AWhen firing the Bolt Thrower, you may roll two dice and [pick][Pick] the highest result when determining how many shots it may take.
+AWhen firing the Bolt Thrower, you may roll two dice and pick the highest result when determining how many shots it may take.

 - **Rapid Fire** `ACTIVE`